EdwardSchaefer/personal-website/README.md

-	10/13/2017: Added name header and links to LinkedIn/Github 10/13/2017: Added links to individual Github repositories 10/14/2017: Added link to Portfolio site and hosted on virtual server
+	10/13/2017: Added name header and links to LinkedIn/Github 10/13/2017: Added links to individual Github repositories 10/14/2017: Added link to Portfolio site and hosted on virtual server 10/14/2017: Added link to Interval Cycles and hosted on virtual server